burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 ## Deep Learning for Visual Computing, CS323 with prof. Bernard Ghannem

-Even though I faced Deep Learning methods during my career at NVIDIA and during my academic passing of several classes at Stanford University, this class was very useful.
+Even though I faced Deep Learning(DL) methods during my career at NVIDIA and during my academic passing of several classes at Stanford University, this class was very useful.

 The course was taught by [prof. Bernard Ghannem](https://www.kaust.edu.sa/en/study/faculty/bernard-ghanem) from [Image and Video Understanding Lab](https://cemse.kaust.edu.sa/ivul).
 At the moment of 2021, prof. Bernard Ghanem is also KAUST AI Initiative Leader and Deputy Director of AI Initiative at KAUST.
 This was a very pretty intensive course in terms of amount materials and homework assignments.

 prof. Bernard Ghanem is similar to my advisor, prof. Peter Richtarik encourages questions and discussion during a lecture.
 Prof. Bernard has an optimization and signal processing background.
 He accurately highlights and helps filter the interesting results from temporal heuristics that the community can not solve exactly.
-I think this course is beneficial for people who want to catch improvements in state-of-the-art image and video deep learning methods.
+I think this course is beneficial for people who want to catch improvements in state-of-the-art image and video DL methods.

 The course is a mixture of classical computer vision methods covering works from 2012 like [AlexNet](https://papers.nips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf) up to recent models, including [Transformers](https://papers.nips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf), [PointNet++](https://arxiv.org/abs/1706.02413),[ResNeSt](https://arxiv.org/pdf/2004.08955v2.pdf), [GANs](https://arxiv.org/abs/1406.2661) that can be observed as deterministic two parties game, VAE in which output of Encoder in a probabilistic way is plugged into Decoder.
 Nowadays, VAE is compatible with GANS, e.g., the [NVAE paper](https://arxiv.org/pdf/2007.03898.pdf).